Alfred-Ingemar Berndt: Head of the Propaganda Department Division II and Rommel's adjutant

 After the German invasion of the Soviet Union in June 1941, Goebbels ordered Berndt back to Berlin and promoted him to Ministerial Director and head of propaganda (Division II).
 Despite his heavy involvement in the Ministry, Berndt shuttled regularly between Berlin and Rommel's headquarters until Rommel left North Africa.
 Berndt quickly became Rommel's trusted aide, a propaganda press manager for his boss.
 Berndt worked hard to promote the myth of Rommel the "Desert Fox," as a role model par excellence for many Germans.
 In addition, Berndt took on the role of Rommel's personal representative in Hitler's headquarters.
-On 17 July 1943, Hitler personally honored Berndt for his contributions to the North African campaign with the German Cross in Gold.
+On 17 July 1943, Hitler personally honoured Berndt for his contributions to the North African campaign with the German Cross in Gold.

 During his time as head of the Propaganda Department, Berndt dealt with the battle of Stalingrad, the capitulation of Tunis, and the discovery of the mass graves of the Katyn massacre.
 He was also chairman of the Interdepartmental Air War Damages Committee, which was responsible for the coordination of relief and reconstruction after air raids.

-Allied pilot execution
+Allied pilot murder

-On 24 May 1944, just before the Western Allies landed in Normandy, a USAAF B-17 #42-31941 "Big Stoop" from the 350th Bombardment Squadron was shot down by Luftwaffe fighters west of Bückwitz Lake.
+On 24 May 1944, just before the Western Allies landed in Normandy, a USAAF B-17 #42-31941 "Big Stoop" from the 350th Bombardment Squadron was shot down by Luftwaffe fighters west of Bückwitzer See, Wusterhausen.
 Eight crew members were taken prisoner, among them the co-pilot second lieutenant James Gordon Dennis.
-Berndt halted his car on Hamburger Chaussee in Segeletz, where Dennis was being held, and, over the protests of two guards accompanying him, shot him dead in the street.
+Berndt halted his car on Hamburger Chaussee in Segeletz, where Dennis was being held, and, over the protests of two guards accompanying him, shot Dennis dead in the street.
 Dennis was initially buried at Friedhof Segeletz on 26 May 1944.
 His remains were later interred at the Ardennes American Cemetery and Memorial.